ikjordan/picozx81/README.md

 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times

 ## Comparison to MCUME
-[MCUME](https://github.com/Jean-MarcHarvengt/MCUME/) demonstrated that a Raspberry Pi Pico based ZX80/81 emulator was feasible
+[MCUME](https://github.com/Jean-MarcHarvengt/MCUME/) demonstrated that a Raspberry Pi Pico based ZX80/81 emulator was feasible.
+The custom VGA RGB 332 board type is similar to the hardware required for MCUME

 This emulator offers the following over MCUME:
 + Support for USB keyboards and joysticks